awslabs/amazon-sns-java-extended-client-lib/README.md

 ## Getting Started

 * **Sign up for AWS** -- Before you begin, you need an AWS account.
-For more information about creating an AWS account , see [create and activate aws account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
+For more information about creating an AWS account, see [create and activate aws account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 * **Minimum requirements** Java 8 (or later) and [Maven 3](http://maven.apache.org/).
 * **Download** -- Download the [latest preview release](https://github.com/awslabs/amazon-sns-java-extended-client-lib/releases) or pick it up from Maven:
 ```xml